 Keywords: Royal jellytail suspension testmajor depressive diseasesirtuin1oxidative phosphorylationmitochondria.
 Link

-One thought on “Application of a real-time PCR assay for the detection of Ascaris suum DNA in the liver of experimentally infected chickens
+3 thoughts on “Application of a real-time PCR assay for the detection of Ascaris suum DNA in the liver of experimentally infected chickens

 Leave a Reply